Medicaid Managed Care

 • Tentative Implementation Date: No earlier than July 1, 2024

-LeadingAge Indiana, and other stakeholder groups in Indiana senior care, have met together and with FSSA to advocate for certain structural, financial, and administrative guardrails to help ensure that this move to the managed LTSS will be as smooth as is possible.
-We continue to work to expand this list, but some of the safeguards we have tentatively secured include:
+LeadingAge Indiana, along with and other stakeholder groups in Indiana senior care, have been meeting with FSSA to advocate for certain operational, financial, and administrative guardrails to help ensure the Pathways transition is as smooth as is possible.
+We continue to work to expand this list, but some of the safeguards we secured include:

 • Preservation of the IGT/UPL system;